JoannaBy/DHSI-Stylometry/13th_June.md

 * Jan's paper on gender differences (the one with yelling):
 Rybicki, J. “Vive La Différence: Tracing the (Authorial) Gender Signal by Multivariate Analysis of Word Frequencies.”
 Digital Scholarship in the Humanities, vol. 31, no. 4, Dec.
 2016, pp. 746–61, doi:10.1093/llc/fqv023.
 * Detailed insight into comparing corpora:
 Kilgarriff, Adam.
 “Comparing Corpora.
-International Journal of Corpus Linguistics, vol. 6, no. 1, 2001, pp. 97–133.Kilgarriff, Adam.
-“Comparing Corpora.
 International Journal of Corpus Linguistics, vol. 6, no. 1, 2001, pp. 97–133.

 ## Cool links to check out
 [Additional function to add extra table with frequencies](https://github.com/JoannaBy/DHSI-Stylometry/blob/master/stylo.excelify.table.R) - might be very useful if you're having problems browsing through your results in Excel - thank you Iain!
 [AntConc](http://www.laurenceanthony.net/software.html) - freeware for easy text analysis.

+## Homework
+Think about an authorship case study you'd like to do tomorrow.
+We'll be learning classify() and rolling.classify(), which are methods for examinining influences on the author in detail.
+While we'll be able to provide you with data for experiments, you now know it's even more fun if you do your own thing.
+You will need:
+* 1 (or more) text you want to examine.
+It can be an anonymous work or a suspected collaborative work,
+* collection of texts by at least 2 potential authors,
+  * note that the amount of words for each of them should be roughly equal, so e.g. 5 texts of 10,000 words each for each of the authors is fine, but 5 of 10,000 i 10 of 100 - not.